Assembler: Electronic Certificate

 What You’ll Learn

-- Master soldering techniques and mechanical installation.
+- Master soldering techniques and electronic materials assembly.

 - How to read & interpret different measurement tools and blueprints.